Abstract

 [

 Borgman 2009].
-Our results suggest that tools do not need to be
+Our results suggest that tools do not need to be more sophisticated

-more sophisticated (because this increases skepticism and decreases the
+(because this increases skepticism and decreases the possibility of a modular

-possibility of a modular approach to building and using simple, intuitive
+approach to building and using simple, intuitive tools), but that ease of use

-tools), but that ease of use and transparency are far more important.
-Overall,
+and transparency are far more important.
+Overall, our respondents were

-unfulfilled, namely intuitive interfaces, clear documentation, real-world
+interfaces, clear documentation, real-world examples, and help with

-examples, and help with understanding how a given tool interfaces with data.
-But
+understanding how a given tool interfaces with data.
+But it is perhaps best not

-it is perhaps best not to think in terms of ease of use and transparency as
+to think in terms of ease of use and transparency as features of a tool, but

-features of a tool, but rather in terms of how tool builders attempt to engage
+rather in terms of how tool builders attempt to engage and develop a

-tool builders must consider themselves as entering into a social contract with
+builders must consider themselves as entering into a social contract with tool

-tool users.
+users.
 We highlight below what we consider the key features of this

 contract.